EricSchrock/zurg/README.md

 ## Overview

 "Escape from Zurg" is a puzzle described in [Escape from Zurg: An Exercise in Logic Programming](https://web.engr.oregonstate.edu/~erwig/papers/Zurg_JFP04.pdf) in which the author compares two solutions, one in Prolog and one in Haskell, to see if functional programming languages are effective for search problems.
-Inspire by this, this project compares the author's Haskell solution to my own Python solution in terms of language features, readability, and performance.
+Inspire by this, my project compares the author's Haskell solution to my own Python solution in terms of language features, readability, and performance.
 Python has a mix of imperative, functional, and OOP features that make for an interesting comparison.

 ## Implementation